 Acrylic and mixed media on canvas - The Estate of Jean-Michel Basquiat

-Acrylic and oil paint stick on canvas - The Estate of Jean-Michel Basquiat
+Acrylic, oil stick, and spray paint on canvas - The Estate of Jean-Michel Basquiat

 Untitled (History of the Black People)